EU Taxonomy reporting 2023: Data quality and comparability still low – even within sectors

 Christoph Schellhas

-Partner, Financial Services Sustainability Lead, PwC Germany
+Partner, Financial Services Sustainability Lead, Global and EMEA Insurance Sustainability Lead, PwC Germany

 Angela McClellan